Sweet Lucia

 *

 From the balcony of his 7th floor apartment, she leans over the balustrade and stares down at the busy street.
 The drink he made her isn’t good - the ice tastes like something old in his freezer.
 She’ll take tomorrow off to recover, she decides.
 Call her mom and complain about tuition.
-Her mom should be generous, considering what she does for her brother.
-Filling his fridge and meds every week, washing his bed sheets.
-She’s privileged, for sure.
-Compared to him, though, she asks for nothing.
+Her mom should be generous, considering what she does for her brother, filling his fridge and meds every week, washing his bed sheets.
+Yes, she’s privileged as a white woman, but compared to her brother, she asks for nothing.

 *

-The mother of the dead teen spends her evening staring into a drink, wondering if she’ll ever be forgiven her sins.
+The mother of the teen dead to suicide spends her evening staring into a drink, wondering if she’ll ever be forgiven.
 The social worker from the Organ Procurement Team used the term “legacy of generosity.”
 A chance to transform a tragedy into the gift of life, she’d said, folding her hands.
 Your choice, of course.

-Though her memory of that night is a nightmarish blur that can stop her heart, she remembers the smell of the woman - talcum and coffee - and how the ink from the pen stained her thumb.
+Though her memory of that interaction is a living nightmare that can stop her heart, she remembers the smell of the woman - talcum and coffee - and how ink from the pen stained her desk.

 *